 London has a uniquely complex and inspiring cultural, artistic and literary heritage.
 The English major enables students to experience the creative symbiosis between authors and their environments, from watching Shakespeare's plays at The Globe theatre to following in the footsteps of Charles Dickens.
 On this major you will undertake an in-depth examination of the history of English literature from the medieval period, through the Renaissance, Enlightenment and Romantic eras, up to the present day.

 You will cover a wide range of literary works from plays, prose to poetry.
 Examining key contextual themes, you will learn how to compare texts and build compelling literary arguments.
 You will also develop your understanding of the industrial, historical, political and cultural contexts in which literary works are created and consumed.
-As you study, you will take advantage of Regent's proximity to a wealth of sites with literary associations and see first-hand the impact contemporary and historic issues such as politics, geography and culture has upon literature.
+As you study, you will take advantage of Regent's proximity to a wealth of literary sites and see first-hand the impact contemporary and historic issues such as politics, geography and culture has upon literature.
 You will also have access to world famous museums and performance spaces.
-What will I study?

-Year 1

-Introduction to Creative Writing: Narrative Nonfiction
+Introduction to Creative Writing: Narrative Non-fiction

 Introduction to Eighteenth Century and Romantic Literature

 Introduction to Literary Theory and Criticism

 Introduction to Medieval and Renaissance Literature

 Introduction to Victorian and Modern Literature

-Year 2

 US Literature 1: Colonial Period to the Civil War

 US Literature 2: Civil War to the Present

 From Text to Screen: Shakespeare the Movie

 Intermediate Creative Writing: Working with Form

 London's Literature

-Year 3

 Advanced Creative Writing: Extended project

 Literature in Context

 Shakespearean Drama 1: Comedy and History

-Shakespearean Drama 2: Tragedy and Tragi-comedy
+Shakespearean Drama 2:

-Major Capstone (dissertation)

-Learning and assessment
+Tragedy and Tragi-comedy

 You will be taught by lecturers who are highly experienced and qualified in both teaching and researching the subject areas such as literary criticism and modern literature to Shakespeare and American and Victorian literature.
 Our lecturers bring expertise in comparative literature and creative writing, and have affiliations with prestigious universities and institutions across the globe.
 Learning takes place through a wide variety of methods including lectures, seminars, field trips, performance trips and visual media.
-Assessment methods are similarly varied, including coursework essays, portfolios, peer reviews, learning diaries and exams.
+Assessment methods are similarly varied, including coursework, essays, portfolios, peer reviews, learning diaries and exams.

-What skills will I gain?

-Skills in writing with precision, structure and elegance In-depth appreciation of verbal style, narrative structure and literary meaning Comprehension and command of the English language Understanding of how authors have reinterpreted the world's mysteries, conflicts and pleasures Future opportunities You will gain a highly transferable set of skills relevant to a wide range of fields.
+Writing with precision, structure and elegance

+In-depth appreciation of verbal style, narrative structure and literary meaning

+Comprehension and command of the English language

+Understanding of how authors have reinterpreted the world's mysteries, conflicts and pleasures

+You will gain a highly transferable set of skills relevant to a wide range of fields.
 Many English majors go on to work in professions that require analytical thought, eloquence and sensitivity to language, such as teaching, civil service, law and journalism.
 Others seek careers in the creative industries - especially publishing, theatre and film - or use their communication skills in advertising and marketing.